-The observer is anything but passive in quantum physics experiments.
-Observation appears to affect what is being measured by “collapsing the wave function into matter."
-Gazing into my abstract paintings similarly involves collapsing the possibilities of a semi-formless chaos into an interpretation.
-The complex yet indistinct shapes, colours, and textures compel the imagination to complete the painting.
+Gazing into my abstract paintings involves collapsing the possibilities of a semi-formless chaos into an interpretation.
+The complex yet indistinct shapes, colours, and textures compel the imagination to engage the painting.
 This co-creative style of abstraction acknowledges and draws out the creator from within the observer.

-Like the Rorschach inkblot test, my paintings can facilitate mild conscious visualization.
-The viewer supplies the content and meaning of what is discovered—that is why I refer to the paintings as dynamic playgrounds.
-This inbuilt subjectivity allows one painting to appear differently to a multitude of viewers, functioning as a kind of subconscious mirror.
+Like the Rorschach inkblot test, my images can facilitate mild conscious visualization.
+The viewer supplies the content and meaning of what is discovered in these dynamic playgrounds.
+This inbuilt subjectivity allows one painting to appear differently to a multitude of viewers, functioning in part as a kind of subconscious mirror.

-Gazing and visualizing are one type of interaction people can have with my art.
-In quantum physics, objects can exist in more than one state when no one is looking at them; curiously, my paintings exist in multiple states especially when people are looking at them.
+In quantum theory, objects can exist in more than one state when no one is looking at them; curiously, my paintings exist in multiple states especially when people are looking at them.
 A group of people reported seeing the following images in the painting below:

 a whale with a blue-green eye